Purdue-CS193/homework-0-arybak19/index.md

 ## Welcome to GitHub Pages

-###Favorite Things About CS193
+### Favorite Things About CS193

--Great Course Leads
+- Great Course Leads

--Get to learn more about computer science
+- Get to learn more about computer science

--Course Load is nice
+- Course Load is nice

--Amazing Students
+- Amazing Students